Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • Sometimes headaches from the cervical spine are added.

-• nausea and dizziness,
+• nausea and vertigo,

 • swelling and tenderness in the cervical spine.